crowdfavorite-mirrors/wp-press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.31 - 30 Oct 2013 =
+* Fixed : Terms were not included in get_terms() output based on user's access to private posts (since 2.1.28)

+= 2.1.30 - 29 Oct 2013 =
+* Compat : WP 3.7 - Non-administrators could not access revisions viewer for unpublished posts
+* Compat : WP 3.7 - PHP warnings for undefined capability properties
+* Fixed : wp_list_pages() was not filtered if arguments included nonzero child_of and depth=1 arguments

+= 2.1.29 - 25 Oct 2013 =
+* Fixed : CMS Tree Page View - could not expand page tree (since 2.1.28)

+= 2.1.28 - 24 Oct 2013 =
+* Fixed : Propagating Category Exceptions were not correctly assigned to subcategories
+* Fixed : Universal Category Exceptions (for all post types) were not applied correctly in some configurations
+* Fixed : Category widget (and other get_terms output) was inconsistent with post reading access in some configurations
+* Compat : JC Submenu and other plugin / theme code which requires get_pages() or get_terms() to order subpages or subcategories immediately after their parent
+* Fixed : Post types not enabled for PP Filtering were stripped out of Nav Menus on the front end

+= 2.1.27 - 23 Oct 2013 =
+* Fixed : Nav Menu items (front end display) were not filtered

+= 2.1.26 - 22 Oct 2013 =
+* Change : Allow page reading exceptions to be assigned for the All or Anonymous metagroup, but display a warning regarding best practice

+= 2.1.25 - 22 Oct 2013 =
+* Feature : Filter WP image galleries based on attachment reading exceptions
+* Feature : Remove unreadable posts from Nav Menus (previously required PP Collaborative Editing extension)
+* Fixed : Permission Groups was inappropriately displayed as an available Post Type when on "Add Exceptions" tab of Edit Permissions screen
+* Compat : Advanced Custom Fields - don't filter ajax queries
+* API : New filter 'pp_exception_type' for use in applying exceptions to externally defined data sources

+= 2.1.24 - 15 Oct 2013 =
+* Compat : Eyes Only User Access Shortcode (requires v 1.6)
+* Change : Allow post reading exceptions to be assigned for the All or Anonymous metagroup, but display a warning regarding best practice
+* Fixed : Cannot add Permission Group membership via Edit User screen if that membership was previously expired by a PP Membership date limit but PP Membership plugin is now inactive

+= 2.1.23 - 28 Sep 2013 =
+* Fixed : Category/Term exceptions to grant additional access did not affect term listings if parent term was inaccessible
+* Fixed : Add Exceptions UI on Edit Permissions screen inappropriately included "n/a" as a Post Type under some conditions
+* Fixed : Several PHP Strict Notices, mostly for non-static functions

 = 2.1.22 - 25 Sep 2013 =
 * Feature : Bulk-assign roles or exceptions to multiple users (link on Permissions > Users screen)